andnil5/-dd2480-grp12-assignment2/README.md

 2. Configure an `env.py` file in the root directory, the CI `env.py` file must contain a *personal* GitHub token and a `BASE_URL` where the server runs
    - `BASE_URL = {BASE_URL}`, string
    - `TOKEN = {TOKEN}`, string
-2. Run `python src/server.py` from the root directory to start the server, **note** that this **has to** be run from the root directory and **not** from the src directory
+3. Run `python -m src.server` from the root directory to start the server, **note** that this **has to** be run from the root directory and **not** from the src directory
-3. Make a change to a file in the repository
+4. Make a change to a file in the repository
-4. `git add .`
+5. `git add .`
-5. `git commit -m "some_message"`
+6. `git commit -m "some_message"`
-6. `git push`
+7. `git push`
-7. Check the repository on GitHub and view the flag to see the status of the push
+8. Check the repository on GitHub and view the flag to see the status of the push

 ## Statement of Contributions :thought_balloon: